Note: As of March 9, 2023, we are no longer accepting new applications for this yearās internship …

 APPLICATIONS:

-If you have a resume, please review the application, determine which parts are not included in your resume, and be sure to fill out those portions of the application that are not in your resume.
+If you have a resume, please review the application HERE, determine which parts are not included in your resume, and be sure to include the missing portions.

 Note: Please download the application as a Word doc, fill it out, and then export it as a PDF.
 Do not attempt to fill out the Google Doc itself as it is read-only.

-Please send a cover letter, your resume if you have one, and your application toĀ
+Please send a cover letter, your resume if you have one, and your application to

 We will interview by telephone or video conference.
-Typically each intern is interviewed by two preceptors.
+Ideally, each intern is interviewed by two preceptors.
 We plan to accept four interns in January or February and additional interns in March or April.

 PRECEPTORS, NORTHERN NEW ENGLAND INTERNSHIP PROGRAM